 The more coffee added to a French Press, the more space the coffee occupies and the more water is trapped in the grounds at the end of a brewing cycle.
 As it shows in the Seattle Coffee Gear article, when we use a regular hot French Press we can expect to lose a few ounces.
 For cold brew, we will lose more, so it is advised to use a large French Press for making cold brew coffee.
 Smaller French Presses might not be worth the hassle because they yield so little.
 And unlike hot French Press, we aren’t ready to brew again in 4 minutes.
-We are waiting another 12 hours.
+We are waiting for another 12 hours.

-We used the 34-ounce French Press from Procizion for these tests.
+We used a 34-ounce French Press for these tests.
 For easy math, I’m going to round this to 1000 grams.
 I did three brew cycles each at a different strength ratio.
 My goal was to keep the brew weights close and not fill it to the very top.

 - Regular 17 to 1: 809 grams water + 48 grams ground coffee = 857 grams brew weight.
 Brew Yield = 733 grams (or 26 ounces)